-If you use Adobe® Flash® to create video or animation, you can use After Effects to edit and refine the video.
-For example, from Flash you can export animations and applications as QuickTime movies or Flash Video (FLV) files.
+If you use Adobe Animate (formerly called Flash Professional) to create video or animation, you can use After Effects to edit and refine the video.
+For example, from Adobe Animate, you can export animations and applications as QuickTime movies, .mp4, and other standard video formats.
 You can then use After Effects to edit and refine the video.

-If you use After Effects to edit and composite video, you can then use Flash to publish that video.
+If you use After Effects to edit and composite video, you can then use Animate to publish that video.

 |Composition frame (Composition panel)||Stage|

 |Project files||FLA files|

 The following articles provide additional information about using Animate and After Effects together:

 Richard Harrington and Marcus Geduld provide an excerpt, "Flash Essentials for After Effects Users", of their book After Effects for Flash | Flash for After Effects on the Peachpit website.
 In this chapter, Richard and Marcus explain Animate in terms that an After Effects user can understand. http://www.peachpit.com/articles/article.aspx?p=1350895

 Richard Harrington and Marcus Geduld also provide "After Effects Essentials for Flash Users", another excerpt from their book After Effects for Flash | Flash for After Effects.
 In this chapter, Richard and Marcus explain After Effects in terms that an Animate user can understand. http://www.peachpit.com/articles/article.aspx?p=1350894